Self-hosted deployment

 Deploy on Azure

-Generate and manage your reports inside your own Azure environnement using Container Apps
+Generate and manage your reports inside your own Azure environment using Container Apps

 Introduction